CosmWasm/docs-deprecated/getting-started/editing-escrow-contract.md

 }
 ```

-Note that `Env` encodes a lot of information from the blockchain, essentially providing the `Context` if you are coming from `cosmos-sdk`.
+Note that `Env` encodes a lot of information from the blockchain, essentially providing the `Context` if you are coming from Cosmos SDK.
 This is validated data and can be trusted to compare any messages against.
 Refer to [the standard `cosmwasm` types](https://github.com/CosmWasm/cosmwasm/blob/v0.9.2/packages/std/src/types.rs#L76-L110) for references to all the available types in the environment.

 ## Adding a New Message